iainctduncan/papers/source/conclusion.rst

 Be linguistically optimized for the target use cases
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Having now developed a substantial body of work in Scheme, both music and tools for music, I personally feel that the linguistic tradeoffs of Lisp, and of Scheme in particular, are eminently suited to balancing the needs of the composer-programmer and tools-programmer.
+Having now developed a substantial body of work in Scheme, both music and tools for music, I personally feel that the linguistic trade-offs of Lisp, and of Scheme in particular, are eminently suited to balancing the needs of the composer-programmer and tools-programmer.
 In particular, Lisp macros
 enable the tools-programmer to create high-level abstractions that require